It's easy to start your application.

 We will listen and engage to work toward mission-oriented action that makes our university and our city a beacon of justice to the world.Learn more about the university's commitment

-The Academy was created for staff and faculty members, to become the university’s ‘primary forum for changing climate and culture’ by housing diversity and inclusion resources, including training resources, support for campus affinity groups, and annual events and recognition ceremonies.
+- The Office of Institutional Equity was created for staff and faculty members, to become the university’s ‘primary forum for changing climate and culture’ by housing diversity and inclusion resources, including training resources, support for campus affinity groups, and annual events and recognition ceremonies.

 The EDI Advisory Group hosts fun events to bring the department together in a relaxed environment.
 Faculty, staff and students recently enjoyed a Happy Hour with refreshments and lawn games.